edsu/inkdroid.org/_posts/2017-10-22-appraisal-talk.md

 date: "2017-10-22 08:07"
 ---

 *This is a draft of a talk I'm giving at [SIGCIS](http://meetings.sigcis.org/conference-schedule.html) on October 29, 2017.
-It's part of a larger article that I will hopefully publish shortly or drop in a pre-print archive.*
+It's part of a larger article that I will hopefully publish shortly or drop in a pre-print repository.*

 ---